KseniiaSych/ds_pet_projects/README.md

 ## 7. Text classification

-Cclassification of facebook message based on sender with model based on distilbert model.
+Classification of facebook messages by sender with model based on distilbert model.